How International Schools Stream $2,500 Tournaments Live

 But simplicity alone wasn't enough.
 Alex needed a specific feature: two-level access control for managing student operators.

-This wasn't about control—it was about student empowerment:
+This wasn't about control — it was about student empowerment:

 "I think it's a huge component in EdTech software is the idea of empowering kids and saying, 'You are actually running the score here.'"

+His search query to the network: "I'm looking for something simple and clean and easy to use."
 The criteria weren't for his own benefit: "Definitely for the other users, for the students and for the purposes of longevity."
 He needed a streaming-ready scoreboard that students could operate independently.

 Longevity matters in international schools: